-If you bought something on Amazon but the item never arrived at your front door, what can you do?
+If you bought something but the Amazon package never arrived, what can you do?
 Which dispute channels are available to you?
-Keep reading to find out.
+Keep reading to find out what you should do.

-You Ordered an Item, But It Still Hasn’t Been Shipped
+You Ordered an Item, But It Hasn’t Shipped Yet

 Well, don’t panic.
 Amazon will not charge your credit card until the order has been confirmed.
 Until that point, you can still cancel the order by going to Accounts and Lists > Your Account > Your Orders and selecting Cancel Order.